epinett/CamooBulkSms/README.md

 This library needs minimum requirement for doing well on run.

+      - [Sign up](https://www.camoo.cm/join) for a free CAMOO SMS account
+      - Ask CAMOO Team for new access_key for developers
-    * PHP               : version 5.4.x and above
+      - CAMOO SMS API client for PHP requires version 5.4.x and above

 Quick Examples